 The job was already off to a bad start.

-The guitar repair man found out the day I arrived, he had to get out now.
+The guitar repair man found out the day we started, he had to get out…Now.
 Nothing had been moved out or even boxed.
 The office was a covered with scattered paperwork and on top of the pile on the desk was my contract,

 The next day, the 40 yard dumpster arrived and my crew tore in to the roof like a pack of wolves on a deer carcass.
 The old tarred roof was 5 inches thick in some places and full of ants.
 The plywood decking was so rotten we had to watch where we stepped.

 The demo and new framing went along without incident.
 Well, there was one thing….

 Randy, my knucklehead apprentice was flirting with a girl in the back parking lot and walked right off the roof and almost landed on Bob!

 I watched him in disbelief as he bounced off the concrete without a scratch. ”What tha hell are you doing?!”